Open-Finance-Lab/RLSolver_Contest_2025/docs/index.markdown

 #### Goal

-Maximize the cut value using RL agents with batched training environments.
+Maximize the cut value using RL agents with multiple training environments.

 ---